kristanhilby/kristanhilby.github.io/_teaching/11_project.md

 >
 >[Bilab Website](https://bioinstrumentation.mit.edu/mica.html)

 The MICA initiative encompasses a standardized framework of instrumentation crafted to facilitate experiential learning across a multitude of principles.
-Within the academic context, MICA has been successfully employed in the instructional setting of the esteemed [2.131 Advanced Instrumentation and Measure]({% link _teaching/6_project.md %}) course at MIT, thereby affording students the invaluable prospect of acquiring knowledge through active participation and concurrently contributing to the advancement of the program itself.
+Within the academic context, MICA has been successfully employed in the instructional setting of the esteemed [2.131 Advanced Instrumentation and Measurement]({% link _teaching/6_project.md %}) course at MIT, thereby affording students the invaluable prospect of acquiring knowledge through active participation and concurrently contributing to the advancement of the program itself.

 <h4 id="percont_2131" style="text-align: center;"> Personal Contributions</h4>